rasmusjaa/Open-Weather/README.md

 Get current weather in Helsinki (default), your location (allow location tracking) or any other city.
 Checking "Remember me" creates a browser cookie with last location and "Remember me" selection for one month.

 Uses OpenWeatherMap API (free plan with max 60 calls per minute) to get current weather data for city and display it on a dark mobile-optimized design.
-No page loads needed since AJAX function calls are made on button clicks or pressing enter while in input.
+No page loads needed since AJAX function calls are made on button clicks or on pressing enter while in input.
 Built with HTML, CSS, JS and jQuery.

 ### Data shown:
 <ul>